 API Freshwater Master Test Kit

-Quickly measure and modify the six aquarium levels that are most important to the health of your freshwater fish with the API Freshwater Aquarium Master Test Kit.
+Quickly measure and modify the six aquarium levels most important to your freshwater fish’s health with the API Freshwater Aquarium Master Test Kit.

 API Saltwater Master Test Kit

 Fish waste, uneaten food, plant refuse, and other organic compounds can create harmful levels of ammonia, nitrite, and nitrate and can also cause drastic fluctuations in pH, creating unhealthy conditions for your saltwater fish.

 This API test kit is designed to accurately measure these four saltwater parameters that are key to keeping your aquarium healthy.

 The kit includes six bottles of liquid test reagent, four glass test tubes with snap-tight caps, a holding tray, and a step-by-step instruction booklet with information on how to correct unsafe water conditions.

 How To Check Ammonia Levels In Fish Tank Without Kit